lokalise/lokalise-pull-action/README.md

 You'll need to provide some parameters for the action.
 These can be set as environment variables, secrets, or passed directly.
 Refer to the [General setup](https://developers.lokalise.com/docs/github-actions#general-setup-overview) section for detailed instructions.

-The following parameters are **mandatory**:
+The following parameters are mandatory:

-- `api_token` — Lokalise API token.
+- `api_token` — Lokalise API token with read/write permissions.
 - `project_id` — Your Lokalise project ID.
 - `translations_path` — One or more paths to your translation files.
+For example, if your translations are stored in the `locales` folder at the project root, use `locales`.
+Defaults to `locales`.
-- `file_format` — The format of your translation files.
+- `file_format` — The format of your translation files, such as `json` for JSON files.
+Defaults to `json`.
-- `base_lang` — Your project base language.
+- `base_lang` — Your project base language, such as `en` for English.
+Defaults to `en`.

-**Optional** parameters include:
+Optional parameters include:

 - `additional_params` — Extra parameters to pass to the [Lokalise CLI when pulling files](https://github.com/lokalise/lokalise-cli-2-go/blob/main/docs/lokalise2_file_download.md).
 For example, you can use `--indentation 2sp` to manage indentation.
-Multiple CLI arguments can be added, like: `--indentation 2sp --placeholder-format icu`.
+Multiple CLI arguments can be added, such as `--indentation 2sp --placeholder-format icu`.
+Defaults to an empty string.
 - `temp_branch_prefix` — A prefix for the temporary branch used to create the pull request.
-This value will be part of the branch name.
 For example, using `lok` will result in a branch name starting with `lok`.
-The default value is `lok`.
+Defaults to `lok`.
 - `always_pull_base` — By default, changes in the base language translation files (defined by the `base_lang` option) are ignored when checking for updates.
 Set this option to `true` to include changes in the base language translations in the pull request.
-The default value is `false`.
+Defaults to `false`.
+- `flat_naming` — Use flat naming convention.
+Set to `true` if your translation files follow a flat naming pattern like `locales/en.json` instead of `locales/en/file.json`.
+Defaults to `false`.
-* `max_retries` — Maximum number of retries on rate limit errors (HTTP 429).
-The default value is `3`.
+- `max_retries` — Maximum number of retries on rate limit errors (HTTP 429).
+Defaults to `3`.
-* `sleep_on_retry` — Number of seconds to sleep before retrying on rate limit errors.
-The default value is `1`.
+- `sleep_on_retry` — Number of seconds to sleep before retrying on rate limit errors.
+Defaults to `1`.
+- `download_timeout` — Timeout for the download operation, in seconds.
+Defaults to `120`.

 ### Permissions